AP FACT CHECK: Does US believe Western Wall is in Israel?

 Trump said as a candidate he would move the embassy to Jerusalem, but now says he’s studying the issue.

-In her Senate confirmation hearing, Haley she “absolutely” supports such a move.
+In her Senate confirmation hearing, Haley said she “absolutely” supports such a move.

 Associated Press writers Josef Federman in Jerusalem and Matthew Lee contributed to this report.